jdede/inet-showcases/docs/wireless/pcaprecording/index.md

 <img class="screen" src="tcpdump.png" onclick="imageFullSizeZoom(this);" style="cursor:zoom-in">

-TODO: dumpProtocols: selects which protocols to dump to the trace the same thing can be selected with the moduleNamePatterns this is important if a node has two different kinds of interfaces (like a router might have eth and ppp interfaces)
 TODO: more than one pcaprecorder can be added. it has to be if you want to record different link layer headers